International-Medical-KK/PsynaryExporter/README.md

 Download all of the files here in the GitHub repository.
 If you are using a Mac, you can just download the files in osx.10.12-x64.
 Copy them to someplace on your PC.
 Keep them all in the same directory.

+The program requires .NET Core framework.
+Supposedly, these files are already installed on most modern PCs and even Macs.
+However, if not, you can download installers for the framework from here: https://dotnet.microsoft.com/download/dotnet-core/3.0

 To run the application, do the following:

 1. Open a command line window (cmd.exe) or Terminal on a Mac.